vitalab/vitalab.github.io/deep-learning/_posts/2018-07-19-MultipleHeterogeneousDatasets.md

 They combine individual label spaces into the common space, containing labels from all datasets, by a hierarchical manner into a semantic tree of labels.
 This approach solves any conflict in the semantic definition of labels, by introducing the necessary parent or intermediate nodes and/or grouping of existing labels.

-Each classifier (root, rider, drivable, t. sign, front) classifies the children labels of a node and the whole tree of classifiers is trained, in an end-to-end.
+Each classifier (root, rider, drivable, t. sign, front) classifies the children labels of a node and the whole tree of classifiers are trained, in an end-to-end.

 ## Results